josevnz/nyrr/README.md

       storage: http
 ```

-Note that we can use Jinja expressions to refine the datasource behaviour, like passing overrides to the plugin, we do it on a special plugin file, [csv.yaml](roles/races/templates/grafana/provisioning/plugins/csv.yaml.j2)
+Note that you can use Jinja expressions to refine the datasource behaviour, like passing overrides to the plugin.
+Do it on a special plugin file, [csv.yaml](roles/races/templates/grafana/provisioning/plugins/csv.yaml.j2)

 ```yaml
 ---